ethanabrooks/dissertation/bellman-update-networks.typ

 where $QTar_theta$ is the output of $QValue_theta$ interpolated with previous values.
-To mitigate instability, we found it necessary to reduce the interpolation factor from 0.5 to 0.001. #text(
+To mitigate instability, we found it necessary to reduce the interpolation factor from 0.5 to 0.001.
+While lower values of $delta$ clearly outperform higher values in @fig:bootstrap-rmse, we do observe some overfitting toward the end of training for $delta=1$.
-  fill: orange,
-)[TODO: Nonetheless, we were unable to prevent these predictions from eventually diverging as seen in @fig:bootstrap-rmse.
-Some existing literature has documented the tendency for value prediction to overfit in the offline setting, especially when integrating policy improvement.]

-==== Can @alg:train-bellman-network induce in-context reinforcement learning in a non-tabular setting?
+==== Can @alg:train-bellman-network induce in-context reinforcement learning in a non-tabular setting? <sec:miniworld>
-#figure(
-  image("figures/bellman-update-networks/oneroom.jpg", width: 75%),
-  placement: bottom,
-  caption: [A screenshot of the Miniworld environment.
-The agent also observes objects with
-    different colors and shapes.],
-) <fig:pickupobjects>

 Finally, we turn our attention to a non-tabular setting, implemented using #link("https://miniworld.farama.org/", "Miniworld") #cite(<MinigridMiniworld23>).
-Miniworld is a 3D domain in which the agent receives egocentric, RGB observations of the environment (see @fig:pickupobjects).
+Miniworld is a 3D domain in which the agent receives egocentric, RGB observations of the environment (see @fig:sequence-obs).
 We adapt the #link("https://miniworld.farama.org/environments/oneroom/", "OneRoom") environment to support multi-task training.
 We populate the environment with two random objects which the agent must visit in sequence.
 We encode the high-dimensional RGB observations used by Miniworld with a 3-layer convolutional network before